-Incorporating the South West England Vintage Television Museum
+Incorporating the Beaford Vintage Television Museum

-Welcome to Mikey's old technology pages.
+Introduction: Welcome to Mikey's old technology pages.
 On this site you will find pictures and information about some of the electronic, electrical and mechanical relics that the museum has accumulated over the years.
 I have tried not to go into too much detail on the inner workings of some of the items as there are plenty of other sites and cleverer people on the Internet that can explain that sort of thing much better than me.
+To go to a particular section, click on one of the icons on the left hand side of the screen.
+Please use the scroll bar on the left hand side to view the unseen icons.

 SANITY WARNING: On this site, you won't find anything of real value in terms of money, just the sort of old, interesting and unusual bits-and-bobs that deranged enthusiasts like me love to play with.
+Feel free to E-Mail me regarding anything on this site.
+My E-Mail address is:mike.bennett@oldtechnology.net

 No icons?
 Stuck in someone else's frame?
 Click Here.